Chat & Conversations

 --json

-Simulation is also available via the API at POST /chat/simulate for integration testing.
+Simulation is available via both API paths:

 API endpoints